 The Centers for Medicare & Medicaid Services (CMS) recognizes that existing Medicare-Medicaid enrollee data collection and reporting systems are fragmented, making it difficult for states to coordinate care at time of delivery, or to monitor and evaluate the effectiveness of new programs for dually- eligible beneficiaries.

-Under MMDI, IAP has worked with five states (Alabama, District of Columbia, Pennsylvania, New Hampshire, New Jersey) since October 2015 providing one-on-one technical support to address the overarching challenge of acquiring and successfully integrating Medicare and Medicaid data from multiple sources.
-Selected states have been assigned a dedicated state team lead supported by a team of experts, programmers, and analysts.
+Under MMDI, IAP worked with five states (Alabama, District of Columbia, Pennsylvania, New Hampshire, New Jersey) from October 2015 - March 2019 providing one-on-one technical support to address the overarching challenge of acquiring and successfully integrating Medicare and Medicaid data from multiple sources.
+Selected states were assigned a dedicated state team lead supported by a team of experts, programmers, and analysts.

-In addition to the one-on-one technical support, work is underway to develop use cases and webinars for participating states on Medicare and Medicaid data integration topics such as:
+In addition to the one-on-one technical support, IAP MMDI developed use cases and webinars for participating states on Medicare and Medicaid data integration topics such as:

 - Database Staging Model